The Life Sciences Law Review: Portugal

 x Distributors and wholesalers

 Wholesale distribution of medicines is subject to prior authorisation from Infarmed.
-Until 2019, the only exception to this regarded holders of manufacturing authorisations in relation to the products covered by those authorisations (similarly to what happens under the Directive).
-Further to the amendments introduced in the Medicines Act by DL 112/2019,17 MA holders or their local representatives are also exempted from this obligation in relation to the products covered by those authorisations, as long as such activity is pursued by a duly authorised wholesaler.
+Until 2019, the only exception to this rule applied to the holders of manufacturing authorisations in relation to the products covered by those authorisations (similar to what happens under the Directive).
+Further to the amendments introduced in the Medicines Act by Decree-Law No. 112/2019,16 MA holders or their local representatives are also exempted from this obligation in relation to the products covered by those authorisations, as long as such activity is pursued by a duly authorised wholesaler.
 In such cases, MA holders are nevertheless required to register their wholesale activity before Infarmed.

 In fact, the legal regime applicable to wholesale activity in the Portuguese territory suffered several amendments in 2019 with the entry into force of the above-mentioned Decree-Law.
-A distinction is now drawn between wholesalers and logistics operators and, more importantly, supply obligations falling upon wholesalers have been reinforced with a view to ensuring patient access to medicines, similar to what happened with supply obligations falling upon MA holders.
+A distinction is now drawn between wholesalers and logistics operators and, more importantly, supply obligations falling upon wholesalers have been reinforced to ensure patient access to medicines, similar to what happened with supply obligations falling upon MA holders.

-The granting of the wholesale distribution authorisation is dependent on the applicant having adequate equipment and premises, located in Portugal, to ensure proper conservation and distribution of medicines and a technical director, who must ensure, effectively and permanently, the quality of the activities carried out in the distribution premises.
+The granting of the wholesale distribution authorisation depends on the applicant having adequate equipment and premises located in Portugal to ensure proper conservation and distribution of medicines and a technical director to ensure, effectively and permanently, the quality of the activities carried out in the distribution premises.
 The technical director must be a pharmacist registered with the Portuguese Order of Pharmacists and personally fulfil his or her responsibilities in the wholesale premises.
 Technical directors may cumulate functions within the same wholesale premises, up to a limit of five wholesale distribution authorisations.
-In 2015, a new regulation on good distribution practices applicable to the wholesale distribution of medicines18 was approved, closely following Commission Guideline 2013/C 343/01.18 This Resolution was amended in September 202119 to bring its regime closer, in what the transport of medicines is concerned, to the regime provided for in the Commission Guideline.
+In 2015, a new regulation on good distribution practices applicable to the wholesale distribution of medicines17 was approved, closely following Commission Guideline 2013/C 343/01.18 This Resolution was amended in September 202119 to bring its regime closer, in what the transport of medicines is concerned, to the regime provided for in the Commission Guideline.

-As of 2019, and as per the amendments made by DL 112/2019, the wholesale authorisation details the wholesale activities for which it is granted, the premises where the activity is conducted, and may be pursued by either a wholesaler or a logistics operator with premises in Portugal.
-Logistics operators – a notion that was created by DL 112/2019 – are entities responsible for performing logistics services and pursueing wholesale activities on behalf of the MA holder or the manufacturer.
+As of 2019, the wholesale authorisation details the wholesale activities for which it is granted, the premises where the activity is conducted, and may be pursued by either a wholesaler or a logistics operator with premises in Portugal.
+Logistics operators – a notion that was created by Decree-Law No. 112/2019 – are entities responsible for performing logistics services and pursuing wholesale activities on behalf of the MA holder or the manufacturer.

-The regime governing the brokering of medicinal products under the Medicines Act follows closely that of Directive 2011/62/EU,20 thus engagement in the activity of brokering does not require prior authorisation from Infarmed; neither is it dependent on the existence of premises or a permanent address in Portugal.
+The regime governing the brokering of medicinal products under the Medicines Act closely follows that of Directive 2011/62/EU.20 Thus, engagement in the activity of brokering does not require prior authorisation from Infarmed and neither is it dependent on the existence of premises or a permanent address in Portugal.
 Persons brokering medicines with a permanent address in Portugal must register their activity with Infarmed.

 As per the MDR Transitory Regime, engaging in the activity of wholesale distribution of medical devices, although not subject to express authorisation from Infarmed, must be notified in advance to that authority, and is only permitted if (as is the case for medicines) the applicant has adequate premises and equipment with capacity to ensure good storage, conservation and distribution of medical devices and a responsible technical director is appointed to the wholesale premises to ensure the quality of the activities performed.
 In contrast to the regime applicable to medicines, the technical director does not have to be a pharmacist but must have an adequate technical qualification to ensure the quality of the distribution activity, as well as adequate knowledge of the legislation and regulations applicable to medical devices.
-Also, differently from the regime applicable to medicines, the wholesale premises do not have to be located in Portugal.
+A final difference from the regime applicable to medicines is that wholesale premises do not have to be located in Portugal.
 Nonetheless, should the premises be located abroad, the applicant must comply with the Portuguese legal provisions applicable to the wholesale distribution of medical devices.
-In 2016, good distribution practices applicable to the wholesale distribution of medical devices were approved (although initially legally set out in 2009).21 This regime is extremely demanding and, in many aspects, follows the good distribution practices for medicines.
+This regime is extremely demanding and, in many aspects, follows the good distribution practices for medicines.

 xi Classification of products